Why am I seeing a storage warning?

 - Launch Google Chrome on your computer.

-- This will bring up the Cookies and site data section.
+- This will bring up the On-device Site Data section.